-In order for a learner to enroll in Human Service (HSER) courses, one either must test above ENG 22 with the placement exam, or has previously completed ENG 22 or ENG 100.
-One needs to be able to write at the college-level.
+In order for a learner to enroll in human service (HSER) courses, one either must test above the ENG 22 Compass placement exam cutoff score, or previously have completed ENG 22 or ENG 100.
+One needs to be able to write at college level in order to enroll in human service courses.

-The 18 credits do not include the prerequisite for the program, HSER 100, Self Exploration.
-One may concurrently enroll in HSER 140 or, HSER 245 if one meets the English requirement mentioned above.
-The learner will need to request a prerequisite waiver from the instructor teaching the HSER 140 and 245 sections, which will allow them to register concurrently for both courses.
+The 18 credits do not include the prerequisite course HSER 100, Self Exploration.
+One may concurrently enroll in HSER 140 or, HSER 245 if s/he meets the English requirement mentioned above.
+The learner will need to request a prerequisite waiver from the instructor teaching the HSER 140 and/or 245 sections, prior to being able to register concurrently for both courses.

 This is a two-year, part-time program of study.
-One needs to complete the prerequisite course, HSER 100 and the four counseling courses (HSER 140,268,245,270) prior to enrollment in the second year fall HSER 294 Practicum and spring 295 Practicum courses.
+One needs to complete the prerequisite course, HSER 100 and the four counseling courses (HSER 140,268,245,270) prior to enrollment in the second year, fall HSER 294 Practicum, and spring HSER 295 Practicum courses.